-The semantic difference between tasks and checkboxes, as Amplenote users have presented it to us, is pretty significant.
-Where for most people, "tasks" tend to model real-life, one-time objectives that have measurable impact (and consequences if not done), "checkboxes" are more akin to smaller, more abstract items inside a list of steps needed to complete a chore.
+For those that perceive a semantic difference between "Tasks" and "Checklists," "Tasks" tend to model real-life, one-time objectives that have measurable impact (and consequences if not done), whereas "Checklists" are more akin to smaller, more abstract items inside a list of steps needed to complete a chore.

 Under this framework, a task might be: